perfectritone/intel_backlight_brightness/README.md

 intel_backlight_brightness
 ==========================

-Bash script for screen brightness on Lenovo ThinkPad E530.
+Shell script for screen brightness on Lenovo ThinkPad E530.
 This script can be called from the command line or by being bound to a key.

 To use
 ------
+You may need to change the permissions of the brightness files to allow changes by the local user.
+     sudo chmod +020 /sys/class/backlight/intel_backlight/brightness
+     sudo chgrp wheel /sys/class/backlight/intel_backlight/ -R

+Place the script, or add a link to ~/scripts/brightness.sh
+###Openbox
-With Openbox this is accomplished by adding the following to the rc.xml file
+Add the following to your rc.xml

     <keybind key="XF86MonBrightnessUp">
       <action name="Execute">